Skip to content

 2. Mount the host folder to the application log folder inside the container:

-The FaceAPI Application logs are a gunicorn server Application log file.
-To enable the FaceAPI Application logs, set the ENV variable FACEAPI_LOGS_APP_FILE to true.
-You may customize the access log file location via the FACEAPI_LOGS_APP_FILE_PATH ENV variable.
+The FaceAPI application logs are a gunicorn server application log file.
+To enable the FaceAPI application logs, use the webServer.logging.app parameter.

-To get access to the Application log file from the host machine, it is required to:
+To get access to the Application log file from the host machine, do the following:

-1. Create a folder for logs and ensure the group is root and group members have write & execute permissions over the created folder:
+1. Create a folder for logs and ensure the group is root and group members have the write and execute permissions over the created folder:

 mkdir ~/faceapi-logs